EricssonBroadcastServices/iOSClientDownload/README.md

 github "EricssonBroadcastServices/iOSClientDownload"
 ```

-Running `carthage update` will fetch your dependencies and place them in `/Carthage/Checkouts`.
+Running `carthage update --use-xcframeworks` will fetch your dependencies and place them in `/Carthage/Checkouts`.
 You either build the `.framework`s and drag them in your `Xcode` or attach the fetched projects to your `Xcode workspace`.

 Finaly, make sure you add the `.framework`s to your targets *General -> Embedded Binaries* section.